-Once you have set up the foreign data wrapper and server above, you query streams and tables in the ‘remote-schema-name’ schema in the server on remote-host as if they were on the local server, using the SCHEMA_NAME as a qualifier, as in the following code:
+Once you have set up the foreign data wrapper and server above, you query streams and tables in the foreign s-Server as if they were on the local server, using the SCHEMA_NAME as a qualifier, as in the following code:

 SELECT STREAM * FROM "FederationData"."my-federation-stream";

 For the code above, this data will be pulled from “remote-schema-name”.“remote-stream” on the remote s-Server by the foreign data wrapper.

 Note: You cannot insert into a stream on the remote s-Server.
 You also cannot create or drop streams and tables in the remote schema.

 This section describes how streaming pipelines such as parsing and stream enrichment through stream-table joins, filtering, and, in particular, aggregations, can be distributed across federated s-Server instances in a cluster of compute nodes.

 You can use message queue middlewares such as Apache Kafka or AWS Kinesis to distribute raw payloads across multiple s-Server instances.
 This allows you to perform those analytics in a distributed manner.
 For more information on using Kafka and Kinesis with s-Server, see the topics Reading from Kafka, Writing to Kafka, Reading from Kinesis, and Writing to Kinesis

 Streaming transformations such as parsing and enrichment tend to be stateless.
 Such transformations can be distributed across nodes easily.

 Distributing stateful transformations such as aggregations is slightly more difficult, but still straightforward.
 The following section describe techniques that you can use to distribute aggregations across federated s-Server instances.

 You can easily distribute these aggregation workloads across multiple nodes in a cluster using the simple SQL scripts described in the following sections.